 As a general rule, the overall size of your web page shouldn’t be more than about 1 or 2 MB and take 2 seconds or less to load.
 That means you should be keeping images down to around 200 MB each, and perhaps even less if your page uses a lot of images.

 Compress images for the web

-You can also use image compression apps, or websites to reduce the file size.
-Some content management systems also offer plug-ins to do this for you although be sure that this isn’t causing your page load to slow in other ways.
+You can also use image compression apps, or third-party websites to reduce the file size.
+Some content management systems also offer plug-ins to do this for you, but be sure that this isn’t causing your page load to slow in other ways.

 Image compression removes hidden meta and geodata from images that isn’t needed.

 Alt Tags or Alt Text (Alternative Text) are the images descriptions.
 The description sits in the HTML code on your site and is not visible to the user.
 They describe the appearance and function of the image used on your page to search engines.

 (Be careful not to confuse your Alt Tag with your image file name or caption.
 These are different things.)

 A good Alt Tag should give just enough information to describe the image.
 It shouldn’t be too spammy or overloaded with Keywords.
 The idea is when you insert an image onto your page, it is in context with the text surrounding it.
 The search engine then knows that the picture that you have on the page is relevant to the copy the user is reading.